Sagar11cc/Book-Store/README.md

 # Flutter Recipe App Using API

-This project demonstrates how to create a **Flutter Recipe App** that fetches and displays recipe data from an API.
-By following this implementation, you'll learn how to design a simple and beautiful recipe list app in Flutter while leveraging the power of APIs for dynamic data fetching.

 ## Features

 - **Recipe List**: Fetches and displays a list of recipes dynamically from an API.
 - **Clean UI Design**: A user-friendly interface designed to showcase recipes elegantly.
-- **API Integration**: Demonstrates how to connect Flutter apps to external APIs for data retrieval.

 ## Prerequisites